kadalu/rfcs/README.md

 are much more likely to make progress than those that don't receive any comments.
-* Eventually, the [core teams] will decide whether the RFC is a candidate for inclusion in Ember.
+* Eventually, the [core teams] will decide whether the RFC is a candidate for inclusion in Kadalu.
-* RFCs that are candidates for inclusion in Ember will enter a "final comment period" lasting 7 days.
+* RFCs that are candidates for inclusion in Kadalu will enter a "final comment period" lasting 7 days.
 The beginning of this period will be signaled with a comment and tag on the RFC's pull request.
 Furthermore, [Kadalu's official Twitter account](https://twitter.com/kadaluio) will post a